brack3t/brack3t.github.com/posts/our-custom-mixins.rst

             return original_return_value

-``This is a mixin that we did not write.
-Find user who wrote it and give thanks.
-Also mention it only handles one permission.``
+This mixin was actually written, I believe, by `Daniel Sokolowski`_ (`code here`_).

 The permission required mixin has been very handy for our client's custom CMS.
-Again, rather than overloading the dispatch method manually on every view that needs to check a permission, we inherit this class and set the ``permission_required`` class attribute on our view.
+Again, rather than overloading the dispatch method manually on every view that needs to check for the existence of a permission, we inherit this class and set the ``permission_required`` class attribute on our view.
 If you don't specify ``permission_required`` on your view, an ``ImproperlyConfigured`` exception is raised reminding you that you haven't set it.

+The one limitation of this mixin is that it can **only** accept a single permission.
+It would need to be modified to handle more than one.
+We haven't needed that yet, so this has worked out well for us.

+In our normal use case for this mixin, ``LoginRequiredMixin`` comes first, then the ``PermissionRequiredMixin``.
+If we don't have an authenticated user, there is no sense in checking for any permissions.

     .. role:: info-label
         :class: "label label-info"

-    :info-label:`note` If you are using Django's built in auth system, ``superusers`` automatically have all permissions in your system.
+    :info-label:`note` If you are using Django's built in auth system, ``super users`` automatically have all permissions in your system.

 SuperuserRequiredMixin
 ======================